- Do I apply specifically to the School of Engineering?

 Can engineering students study abroad?

 Engineering students can study abroad and, with proper planning, still graduate in four years.
 The best time to study abroad is normally during the SCU fall term of the junior year.
 This allows students to go abroad for either a quarter or a semester term overseas.
 Students will then return to SCU for the beginning of winter term.
 To stay on track in critical course sequences, students need to work with their academic advisors to select an appropriate institution and SCU-equivalent courses.
 SCU is a member of the Global Engineering Education Exchange (GE3), a consortium of universities around the world who offer engineering courses in English.
-The Study Abroad Office provides major specific guidelines to many opportunities abroad.
+The Study Abroad Office provides major-specific guidelines to many opportunities abroad.
 Studying abroad provides engineering students with an excellent global perspective on the profession.

 Are there opportunities to do research as an Undergraduate?

 While each department differs, SCU undergraduate engineering students have numerous opportunities to be involved with faculty research projects.
 Many faculty members actually depend heavily on undergraduate students to help conduct their research.
 Interested students should consult faculty members conducting research in a particular area of interest to learn more about such opportunities.
 In addition to several University resources available to undergraduate students, the School of Engineering supports 10-15 students to do paid summer research with a faculty member each year through an endowed fund.
 For additional information, check out Kuehler Undergraduate Research page.

 Do I need a computer?
 Apple or PC?